EncodedVenom/RemoteComponent/README.md

 A better solution to fix communication across the client-server boundary with regards to [Knit Components](https://sleitnick.github.io/RbxUtil/api/Component) using the extension framework.

-## Installation

-See [the wiki](https://encodedvenom.github.io/RemoteComponent/) for documentation regarding installation, a sample project, and the API.
+Read [the wiki](https://encodedvenom.github.io/RemoteComponent/) for documentation regarding installation, an example project, and the API.

 ## Changelogs